aiidateam/aiida-website/docs/news/posts/2025-02-21-how-to-debug-aiida-daemon.md

 verdi daemon worker
 ```

-This step is crucial because now, instead of running in the background, the worker operates in the foreground.
+This is important because now, instead of running in the background, the worker operates in the foreground.
 This means you can finally see what's going on and interact with debugging tools like `pdb`.

 ## Example: Debugging with `verdi process kill`